Medina-Mardones/Cosimplicial-Chains-Tensor-Product/README.md

 ## Conjecture
 ##### The only unhampered degree n CPC cycles in (C[m] x C[m]) for 0 < n < m-1 is 0.

-The script construct counterexamples for any reasonable small n and m.
+The script construct counterexamples for any reasonably small n and m.